GeekHive/SitecoreIaaSArmTemplates/README.md

 In short, if it's possible in a DSC and makes life a little easier, it installs it.
 One piece that is unstable is setting up user preferences, such as viewing file extensions, setting Quick Access links, etc. These pieces are intentionally omitted.

+## Non VM Tasks

+For each deployment type, all dependent resources are created: Network Security Group, Storage Account, Availability Set, Network Interface, Public IP Address, Virtual Network.

+All deployments share the same set of [Azure Link Templates](/LinkTemplates).
+Reviewing these Link Templates can give a sense for what each one is responsible for.
+They help make the primary deployment scripts smaller and easier to understand.

 # General Deployment Steps

 ### Prerequisites